 What Results Can Parents Realistically Expect After Stem Cell Therapy for Autism?

 This is the most important question for every parent considering regenerative medicine: “What will my child be like after the treatment?”
-It’s a question filled with hope, anxiety, and the desire for a better future.

 At the Institute for Regenerative Medicine (IRM), our first and most important job is managing expectations.
 Stem cell therapy is one of the most promising frontiers in autism treatment, but it is not a cure.

 Our goal is not to “cure” autism, which is a complex neurodevelopmental identity.
-Our goal is to improve the child’s autism prognosis—to better the likely course of their development and dramatically improve their quality of life.
+Our goal is to improve the child’s autism prognosis to better the likely course of their development and dramatically improve their quality of life.

 The Goal: Creating a Better Foundation